Battle of Khaybar: Killing of Marhab

-In the hand of a warrior sans reproche.

-The apostle said, 'Who will deal with this fellow?'
-Muhammad bin Maslama said that he would, for he was bound to take revenge on the man who had killed his brother the day before.
-The apostle told him to go and prayed Allah to help him.
-When they approached the one the other an old tree with soft wood lay between them and they began to hide behind it.
-Each took shelter from the other.
-When one hid behind the tree the other slashed at it with his sword so that the intervening branches were cut away and they came face to face.
-The tree remained bereft of its branches like a man standing upright.
-Then Marhab attacked Muhammad b.
-Maslama and struck him.
-He took the blow on his shield and the sword bit into it and remained fast.
-Muhammad (bin Maslama) then gave Marhab a fatal wound.”

-Although, many of the sources quoted that, Muhammad ibn Maslama also fought bravely at Khaybar as well as Ali ibn abi Talib and also killed a number of well-known Jewish warriors.

 Aftermath

 Muhammad met with Ibn Abi al-Huqaiq, al-Katibah and al-Watih to discuss the terms of surrender.
 As part of the agreement, the Jews of Khaybar were to evacuate the area, and surrender their wealth.
 The Muslims would cease warfare and not hurt any of the Jews.
 After the agreement, some Jews approached Muhammad with a request to continue to cultivate their orchards and remain in the oasis.
 In return, they would give one-half of their produce to the Muslims.
 According to Ibn Hisham's version of the pact with Khaybar, it was concluded on the condition that the Muslims "may expel you [Jews of Khaybar] if and when we wish to expel you."
 Norman Stillman believes that this is probably a later interpolation intended to justify the expulsion of Jews in 642.
 The agreement with the Jews of Khaybar served as an important precedent for Islamic Law in determining the status of dhimmis, (non-Muslims under Muslim rule).

 After hearing about this battle, the people of Fadak, allied with Khaybar during the battle, sent Muḥayyisa b.
 Masūd to Muhammad.
 Fadak offered to be "treated leniently" in return for surrender.
 A treaty similar to that of Khaybar was drawn with Fadak as well.

 Among the captives was Safiyya bint Huyayy, daughter of the killed Banu Nadir chief Huyayy ibn Akhtab and widow of Kenana ibn al-Rabi, the treasurer of Banu Nadir.
-The companions informed Muhammad of Safiyya's good family status, and requested him to accept her as his wife so as to preserve her prestige and status.
-Muhammad acceded to the request, and freed and married her.
+The companions informed Muhammad of Safiyya's beauty and family status, although she had already been taken by his companion Dihyah al-Kalbi.Vol.1, no.371 Muhammad summoned Dihyah and ordered him to give Safiyya to him and take any of the other captured girls as slaves.
+Dihyah acceded the request only after being given 7 slaves in her place, as Safiyya was of renowned beauty.
+Safiyya and another woman had passed the bodies of the beheaded Khaybar men on their way to the prophet, and the other woman had become hysterical at the sight, to which Muhammad said "take away this she-devil".
+Muhammad gave the 17 years old Safiyya her choice of freedom, and later manumitted and married her.
 Thus, Safiyya became one of the Mothers of the Believers.